chinapedia/wikipedia.abstract.en/Page/Animation.md

 J. Stuart Blackton also experimented with animation drawn on blackboards and some cutout animation in _Humorous Phases of Funny Faces_ (1906).

-Fantasmagorie_(Cohl).GIF—the 1908 _Fantasmagorie_ by Émile Cohl]] In 1908, Émile Cohl's _Fantasmagorie_ was released with a white-on-black chalkline look created with negative prints from black ink drawings on white paper.
+—the 1908 _Fantasmagorie_ by Émile Cohl]] In 1908, Émile Cohl's _Fantasmagorie_ was released with a white-on-black chalkline look created with negative prints from black ink drawings on white paper.
 The film largely consists of a stick figure moving about and encountering all kinds of morphing objects, including a wine bottle that transforms into a flower.[5]

 Inspired by Émile Cohl's stop-motion film _Les allumettes animées [Animated Matches]_ (1908), Ladislas Starevich started making his influential puppet animations in 1910.

 Winsor McCay's _Little Nemo_ (1911) showcased very detailed drawings.
 His _Gertie the Dinosaur_ (1914) was also an early example of character development in drawn animation.

-Charlie_in_Turkey_Pat_Sullivan_Keen_Cartoon_Corporation_1916_685703_FLM11263.ogv for Keen Cartoon Corporation.]]
+for Keen Cartoon Corporation.]]

 During the 1910s, the production of animated short films typically referred to as "cartoons", became an industry and cartoon shorts were produced for showing in cinemas.
 The most successful producer at the time was John Randolph Bray, who, along with animator Earl Hurd, patented the cel animation process that dominated the animation industry for the rest of the decade.

-Quirino_Cristiani_con_una_figura.jpg showing the cut and articulated figure of his satirical character _El Peludo_ (based on President Yrigoyen) patented in 1916 for the realization of his films, including the world's first animated feature film _El Apóstol_.]]
+showing the cut and articulated figure of his satirical character _El Peludo_ (based on President Yrigoyen) patented in 1916 for the realization of his films, including the world's first animated feature film _El Apóstol_.]]

 _El Apóstol_ (Spanish: "The Apostle") was a 1917 Argentine animated film utilizing cutout animation, and the world's first animated feature film.
 A fire that destroyed producer Federico Valle's film studio incinerated the only known copy of _El Apóstol_, and it is now considered a lost film.